slapxxi/timetrader/README.md

 - [x] Learn about static site generation.
 - [x] Learn about REST APIs.
 - [x] Learn the basics of Tornado.
+- [ ] Learn how to use TDD with Django.
+- [x] Create an app for list management.

 ## Python